A TikTok ban is becoming real. Now the app is launching a last stand to save itself

 Now chief executive Shou Zi Chew is facing questions from Congress about how the app deals with user data, as he looks to assure politicians that the app is safe for citizens.

-I will also cap a week of actions by the Chinese company aimed at convincing Americans and their lawmakers that the app creates economic value and supports free speech.
+It will also cap a week of actions by the Chinese company aimed at convincing Americans and their lawmakers that the app creates economic value and supports free speech.

 TikTok, which has more than 150 million Americans users, has faced sharp accusations that its U.S. user data would be shared with the Chinese government and that it fails to adequately protect children from harm.